GIXLabs/SAndC/Lab1/README.md

 | W2 | Sine | 1000 Hz | 1.5 V | 0.0V |
 | W3 | Ramp (50/50) | 200 kHz | 3.0 V | -1.5V |
 | W4 | Pulse: 5% on 95% off (duty) | 1 MHz | 3.0 V | 0.0 V |

+# Write-Up
+The write-up for this lab should use the following outline:

+1. **Title page** (see template in the folder ‘Requirement of Lab Reports’)
+1. **Introduction:** ⅓ of a page describing the purpose and goals of this lab in your own words.
+Do not reproduce any material from this assignment document in any section of your write-up.
+1. **Results:** Each line in the Assignment section indicates some data which must appear in your report.
+Separate each result or related set of results with a section header indicating what it is.
+For any numerical data or graph describe the meaning of the data.
+1. **Discussion and Conclusions:** In ½ to 1 page, summarize the key learning points from the Results above.

 # Frequently Asked Questions
 **Q: I have set up the signal generator and connected it to the oscilloscope, but the signal seems flat.**